ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 expertise.
 We try to be self organizing, so there is no central authority that will assign you to review anything.
+People may advertise that they are looking for a reviewer by applying the label `looking for technical reviewer <https://github.com/ESMValGroup/ESMValTool/labels/looking%20for%20technical%20reviewer>`_ or `looking for scientific reviewer <https://github.com/ESMValGroup/ESMValTool/labels/looking%20for%20scientific%20reviewer>`_.
 If someone knows you have expertise on a certain topic, they might request your review on a pull request though.
 If your review is requested, please try to respond within a few days if at all